Are these queens Laying?

 Our open mated queens are mated and have begun laying before they are shipped.
 Virgin queens however have not been mated and will make mating flights from your hives after introduction and will mate with drones in your area.

 Queens may be shipped via Priority Mail (2-3 days), Express Mail (1-2 days) and UPS Next Day Air (1 day), 2 Day or 3 Day.
 We typically ship on Mondays and Tuesdays (weather permitting) when shipping by USPS to avoid queens being caught over the weekend.
 We cage the queens the morning they are shipped so they will be in the best condition possible.
 Sometimes poor weather in the morning of shipping will force us to delay shipping until the next day.
 We will send an e-mail when they do ship.
 We may also have to delay shipping if the temperature is excessively hot to avoid overheated and dead queens in shipment.

 Note, USPS does not guarantee delivery times.
 USPS also will not refund the shipping on Express mail shipments of live bees that do not make it in the normal time.
 USPS reserves the right to take up to 3 days when shipping live animals by Express mail and we have found them to take longer than normal in recent years.

 How do I introduce queens?

 We have an entire page dedicated to queen introduction!

 We use the plastic JZ-BZ queen cages.
 They are lightweight, and we find it easier to place then between top bars for introduction because they are narrower than many wooden cages.
 They are also easier to open for those who use press in introduction cages.

 Do you bank queens?

 We avoid banking queens if at all possible.
-We rear queens in 4 or 5 frame nucs so they may be stored in the mating nuc for many weeks if necessary.
+We rear queens in 3 to 5 frame nucs so they may be stored in the mating nuc for many weeks if necessary.